How To

 Sort types: Open, closed, hybrid.

 Standout feature: Deep dendrogram analysis.
-Optimal Workshop has had years to refine their dendrograms, and they remain the most detailed in the market.
+Optimal Workshop has had years to refine their dendrograms, and they remain among the most detailed in the market.
 If dendrogram quality is your primary concern, OptimalSort is hard to beat.

 Biggest drawback: Pricing.
-The jump from the free tier to a useful plan is steep — team plans start at $199/month.
+The jump from free to a useful plan is steep — team plans start at $199/month.
 The interface also feels dated compared to newer tools, though the underlying analysis remains strong.

 Best for: Established research teams with budget who want the most mature dendrogram analysis available.